Johnny-Fung/toronto-housing-market/README.md

-# Map Visualization of Toronto's Housing Market
+# Visualization of Toronto's Housing Market

 [johnnyfung.ca/toronto-housing-market/](https://johnnyfung.ca/toronto-housing-market/)

-A map tool to visualize Toronto's housing market, based on sale prices of houses in the different areas of Toronto with data as of Q3 2019.
-Inspired from my recent research of Toronto condo prices from listing my condo for sale.
+A tool to visualize Toronto's housing market, based on sale prices of condos in the different districts of Toronto with data as of Q3 2019.
+Also graphs the historical price averages by district, to see how the prices fared relative to the entire city's price trend.
+Inspired from my recent research of Toronto condo prices from listing a condo for sale.

 The tool implements the Leaflet and Chart.js Javascript libraries.